cesanta/mongoose-os/docs/javascript-api/udp.md

 title: UDP
 ---

-Mongoose IoT Platform implements a subset of Node.js UDP API.
+Mongoose OS Platform implements a subset of Node.js UDP API.
 This snippet demonstrates what is supported for client and server:

 ```javascript